DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-1.md

 ## Scope of this analysis

-The time period is for the academic year 2022 to 2023.
-This is the only year Register has collected complete placement data. ​
+The period is for the academic year 2022 to 2023.
+This period is the only year Register has collected complete placement data. ​

-The training route is not filtered: Although our focus is on postgraduate training routes, there are no providers that offer only postgraduate routes, and there is no reason a school would not host placements for both undergraduate and postgraduate routes.
+The training route needs to be filtered: Although our focus is on postgraduate training routes, there are no providers that offer only postgraduate routes, and there is no reason a school would not host placements for both undergraduate and postgraduate routes.
 Therefore, our analysis shows the maximum size of the placement market in an area.

 ## Structure of the analysis